finbourne/lusid-sdk-csharp-preview/sdk/docs/ComplianceApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new ComplianceApi(config);
-            var isPreTrade = true;  // bool | Required: Boolean flag indicating if a run should be PreTrade (Including orders).
-For post-trade only, set to false var recipeIdScope = recipeIdScope_example;  // string | Required: the scope of the recipe to be used var recipeIdCode = recipeIdCode_example;  // string | Optional: The code of the recipe to be used.
-If left blank, the default recipe will be used. (optional) var byTaxlots = true;  // bool? | Optional. (optional)
+            var runScope = runScope_example;  // string | Required: Scope to save the run results in. var ruleScope = ruleScope_example;  // string | Required: Scope from which to select rules to be run. var isPreTrade = true;  // bool | Required: Boolean flag indicating if a run should be PreTrade (Including orders).
+For post-trade only, set to false var recipeIdScope = recipeIdScope_example;  // string | Required: the scope of the recipe to be used var recipeIdCode = recipeIdCode_example;  // string | Required: The code of the recipe to be used.
+If left blank, the default recipe will be used.

             try
             {
-                // [EXPERIMENTAL] RunCompliance: Kick off the compliance check process ComplianceRunInfo result = apiInstance.RunCompliance(isPreTrade, recipeIdScope, recipeIdCode, byTaxlots);
+                // [EARLY ACCESS] RunCompliance: Run a compliance check.
+                ComplianceRunInfoV2 result = apiInstance.RunCompliance(runScope, ruleScope, isPreTrade, recipeIdScope, recipeIdCode);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)